sigarS/Quantitative-and-qualitative-comparison-of-Stochastic-mortality-models.-/README.md

 # Quantitative-and-qualitative-comparison-of-Stochastic-mortality-models.
 * PDF contains the report
-* .nb File has the code.
+* .nb.html and .RMD Files have the code.